Steve Hargis, Head Coach US Junior National Team Development and Junior Men’s National Team

 Nick D’Antoni, Men’s Assistant Coach

-Nick D’Antoni has been with the Junior National Team for five years while also serving as Head Coach of the boys program at Newport Aquatic Center.
+Nick D’Antoni has been with the Junior National Team since 2011 while also serving as Head Coach of the boys program at Newport Aquatic Center.
 Nick started his coaching career with the Newport Aquatic Center juniors in 2006, during which time he led the men’s team to 3 consecutive team points championships (’08, ’09, and ’10) at the Southwest Regionals and back to back national championships in the Men’s Youth Heavyweight 8 (2008 & 2009).
 In 2008, he coached the Men’s Junior National Team Pair (2-) at the world championships to the highest finish ever by an American crew in that event.
 In 2009 he also coached the Men’s Youth Lightweight 8 to a national championship, becoming the first coach to win both Men’s Eights events in the same year at the US Rowing Youth National Championships.

 Nick began his competitive rowing career in 1996 for the Newport Aquatic Center as a junior, then moved on to pursue the sport at Orange Coast College followed by Rutgers University.
 Nick has always enjoyed both sweep and sculling disciplines: racing in as many boats as possible as a junior, primarily in 8’s in college, and training in his single in his spare time.
 Currently, he enjoys rowing and competing as often as time allows.